Claims Against Directors

-If the directors have allowed the company to continue trading, incurring further liabilities to creditors, after the directors ought to have realised that the business will fail and go into liquidation, then the IP will consider bringing wrongful trading proceedings against the directors.
+If the directors have allowed the company to continue trading, incurring further liabilities to creditors, after it ought to have been realised that the business will fail and go into liquidation, then the IP will consider bringing wrongful trading proceedings against the directors.

 Funding these claims